 For me personally, this was the first game I played that incorporated a fair control scheme in a conventional racing game and one that also made it feel like an authentic racing experience reminiscent of real-life competitive rally sports.
 Before that, the likes of Destruction Derby and TOCA Race Drivers were games that I couldn’t get to grips with at all.
 I even have trouble with Formula One games as it is, which is why I was baffled to get as good a time as I did when I tried out an actual F1 simulator at Play Blackpool.

 Originality – 2/10

 The only way in which this game innovated in any capacity is indeed in its visuals, which whilst exemplary at the time, would go on to be outdated relatively quickly; especially as both Need for Speed and Project Gotham launched shortly after it, and blew it out of the water in terms of graphical advancement.
-But aside from this, the game is, in essence, the same as every other racing game to have come before and to come after, and these especially these days, it’s far too difficult to be able to differentiate between them all in positive ways in my opinion.
+But aside from this, the game is, in essence, the same as every other racing game to have come before and to come after, and especially these days, it’s far too difficult to be able to differentiate between them all in positive ways in my opinion.

-However, to summarize, Gran Turismo 3, is again regardless not a terrible game and is still quite enjoyable to play, and I would recommend it to anyone who may be a fan of the generic racing game regardless.
+However, to summarize, Gran Turismo 3: A-Spec, is again regardless not a terrible game and is still quite enjoyable to play, and I would recommend it to anyone who may be a fan of the generic racing game regardless.
 Racing games remind of Alan Partridge’s theory of how if there may be too much of something, another way of looking at it could be that people like it, so more of it should be made.
 Gran Turismo was certainly a catalyst for this theory to be put in play throughout the 2000s in gaming, and the third game was one of many that managed to impress at the time.